mikeinspace/phockheads/docs/contribute.md

 If you want your phockheads featured on this website please [follow the instructions](https://github.com/mikeinspace/phockheads){:target="_blank"}.

-If you don't know how to use git, you may submit your work via the form below.
-However, we can't promise your submissions will be processed in a reasonable using this method.
+In the case you don't know how to use git, you may submit your work via the form below.
+However, we can't promise your submissions will be processed in a reasonable time using the following method.

+*Note: Please make sure your phockheads (including sub-assets) are minted before making a submission!*{: .small}

 <form
   action="https://usebasin.com/f/1a1d2b97c41f"